rivernews/ckeditor5-react/README.md

 ## Relevant repository

-- Our custom [Ckeditor balloon build](https://github.com/rivernews/ckeditor5-build-balloon).
-This Ckeditor React repository serves like an adapter between vanilla Ckeditor and the React framework, that means you can switch the vanilla Ckeditor5 part with any other variant you want - say it's the offical or somebody else custom build like me.
+- Our custom [Ckeditor balloon build](https://github.com/rivernews/ckeditor5-build-balloon) - the vanilla CKEditor.
+Ckeditor5 React serves like an adapter between vanilla Ckeditor and the React framework, that means you can switch the vanilla Ckeditor5 part with any other variant you want - say it's the offical or somebody else custom build like me.
+Looking for how to use CKEditor in your React app?
+Check out the upstream repository at the top of this readme.
 - User facing apps
     - [Appl Tracky](https://github.com/rivernews/appl-tracky-spa).
 Written in React, this frontend SPA uses this repo as a npm package with our custom balloon build mentioned above.
     - [Iriversland2](https://github.com/rivernews/iriversland2-spa) - my personal website which use Ckeditor.
 It's written in Angular so does not use this repo, but uses my custom build of Ckeditor balloon editor.